Abizern/nscnlon/content/when-and-where.md

 date: "2019-05-22"
 ---

-## September - Winter and New Hardware are Coming!
+## October - The Spooky Times Event

-The next event is on *Tuesday, 15th September, 2020*.
+The next event is on *Tuesday, 20th October, 2020*.

-Because this overlaps with the Apple Event happening at around the same time, we may start a little later.

 Stay at home and have an NSCoder Night.